Do your labia minora appear larger than they should?

 Wedge resection - wedge excision

-Developed in the United States by plastic surgeon and urologist, Dr. Gary Alter, it consists of removing a wedge, or "pizza slice", as well as removing tissue more superiorly, laterally to the clitoris.
-I went to the United States to learn this technique directly from its creator, to execute it perfectly.
+The wedge technique was developed in the United States by plastic surgeon and urologist Dr. Gary Alter.
+It consists of removing a wedge, or "pizza slice", as well as removing tissue more superiorly, laterally to the clitoris.
+I travelled to the United States to learn this technique directly from Dr. Alter, to execute it perfectly.
+This is my preferred approach for most labia reduction cases.

 Advantages